hoisingtonp/L.Control.BoxZoom/README.md

 # Installation and Example
 For the impatient, copy-and-paste out of the working example, _index.html_

-The _dist/_  folder contains the essentials: a JS file, a CSS file, and a single SVG icon.
+The _dist/_  folder contains the essentials: a JS file and a CSS file.

 Simply include the JS and CSS as usual: